 Segedínský Guláš is a Czech goulash that my mother in law makes usually for my birthday.
-It’s pork, sauerkraut, and plenty of paprika.
+This goulash is pork, sauerkraut, and plenty of paprika.
 So savory and one of my most favorite dishes on the planet.
-Most won’t eat it because it doesn’t look so appetizing and there are those of us that know it’s good we will eat three bowls 🙂
+Hence, most won’t eat it because it doesn’t look so appetizing and there are those of us that know it’s good we will eat three bowls 🙂

-We even had this at our rehearsal dinner.
-Most of the people won’t try it.
+Therefore we even had this at our rehearsal dinner.
+Hence, most of the people won’t try it.
 A few did that were used to or had something similar before.
-This isn’t like sauerkraut on a hot dog.
+However, this isn’t like sauerkraut on a hot dog.
 That’s just gross in my opinion.
-The flavor of the sauerkraut really merries well with the paprika and pork.
-The pork becomes extremely tender.
-Sauerkraut doesn’t have that strong vinegar taste in this dish.
+Seriously, the flavor of the sauerkraut really merries well with the paprika and pork.
+Additionally, the pork becomes extremely tender.
+More importantly, Sauerkraut doesn’t have that strong vinegar taste in this dish.

 In the Czech, goulash (Czech: guláš) is usually made with beef, although pork varieties like this one do exist, and are served with bread dumplings.
-Czech bars it is often garnished with slices of fresh onion, and is typically accompanied by beer.
+Hence, in Czech bars it is often garnished with slices of fresh onion and is typically accompanied by beer.
 A popular variant of guláš is segedínský guláš, with sauerkraut.
-We always drink beer with it.
+Additionally, we always drink beer with it.
 Usually I like a good dark beer or pilsner.

 A slow roasted pork in a paprika gravy stewed with sauerkraut and heavy cream.